 Gloves are a type of personal protective equipment (PPE).
-Other types of PPE are gowns, masks, face shields, protective eyewear, shoe and head covers.
+Other types of PPE are gowns, masks, face shields, protective eyewear, and shoe and head covers.

 Gloves create a barrier between germs and your hands.
 Wearing gloves in the hospital helps prevent the spread of germs.